gouherdanish/gouherdanish.github.io/_posts/2024-08-12-information.md

 $$ Sample Space = \{HHH,HHT,HTH,THH,HTT,THT,TTH,TTT\} $$

-Let $X$ denote a random variable which represents the number of heads in 3 consecutive coin flips
+Let `X` denote a random variable which represents the number of heads in 3 consecutive coin flips which can take integer values 0, 1, 2 and 3 only.
+So,

 $$ X = \{0,1,2,3\} $$